-Our life skills program includes 18 students who are incredibly talented and have incredible personalities.
-As members of the SHS community, life skills students participate in all school activities including pep assemblies, Week Without Walls, O-week and Friday Connect.
+Our life skills program includes 45 students who are incredibly talented and have incredible personalities.
+As members of the Shortridge community, life skills students participate in all school activities including pep assemblies, Week Without Walls, O-week and Friday Connect.

-The Life Skills curriculum at Shortridge IB High School encompasses numerous academic and life skills.
-The focus of this IPS curriculum is for scholars to gain academic and life skills knowledge while they attend Shortridge and every IPS high school.
-Each scholar has a personalized approach to his/her education.
-Some of our scholars attend high school for 4 years and graduate with their same-aged peers.
-Other scholars attend high school, then attend our SITE (IUPUI co-op) or SEARCH (Community North Hospital co-op) programs.
-Other scholars attend high school through their 22nd birthday year.
+The Life Skills curriculum at Shortridge High School encompasses numerous academic and life skills.
+Each scholar has a personalized approach to her/his education.
+Some of our scholars attend high school for 4 years and graduate with their same-aged peers while other scholars attend high school, then attend our SITE (IUPUI co-op) or SEARCH (Community North Hospital co-op) programs.
+Some scholars attend high school through their 22nd birthday year as they continue to gain skills.
 All of our scholars achieve a certificate of completion upon exiting high school.

 Our program helps students gain comfortability in a number of skills: how to plan, shop and prepare a meal, cleaning and laundry, financial skills such as budgets and money management as well as job training.

-Some of our scholars go to job sites within the community.
+Some of our scholars attend job sites within the community.
 These scholars use the IndyGo bus system to navigate their way to and from their jobs near the school.
-The students obtain specific job skills at each site, which can then be generalized to apply to many different job situations.
-We hope that by allowing our scholars to experience different job sites within the community, they will be able to obtain a paid job once they exit high school.
+Our scholars obtain specific job skills at each site, which can then be generalized to apply to different job situations.
+We hope that by allowing our scholars to experience different job sites within the community they will be able to obtain a paid job once they exit high school.
 We highly encourage the students to be contributing members of our society.

-To learn more about the program, read this Chalkbeat article
+To learn more about the program and to hear from a recent Shortridge graduate, this Chalkbeat article